Searchbreed

 See Spot & Tango

-What a Bulldog (English) actually costs year one
+What to budget for a Bulldog (English) in year one.

 Food (year one)